badMade/interactive-ai-toolkit-main/README.md

 - [FFmpeg](https://ffmpeg.org/) for audio decoding when running Whisper.
 - Internet access the first time you download the Whisper and SpeechT5 model weights from PyPI and Hugging Face.
+- Optional: the `openai` Python client if you plan to call the hosted Whisper API.

 For the best experience, use a virtual environment to isolate dependencies and ensure the scripts work consistently across machines.

+## Why Some Files Are Not Tracked

+- `lesson_recording.mp3` ships in the walkthrough but is intentionally excluded from version control so the repository stays lightweight.
+Add your own lesson audio in the project root when following the hands-on steps.
+- Hugging Face caches for SpeechT5 live under `~/.cache/huggingface` and do not belong in source control.

 ## Environment Setup